-Scope 3 (Indirect): emissions from business air and land travel (includes flights taken by employees and travel in rental cars, taxis and public transportation); water and waste (including the emissions arising from water usage and waste generated from operations); emissions arising from the impact of recycling customer premises equipment; and travel by our third party service and installation vehicles.
-In 2015 and 2014, emissions from the travel by our third party service and installation vehicles were included as part of our Scope 3 emissions.
-This data was not included in our 2013 and 2012 data.
+Scope 3 (Indirect): emissions from business air and land travel (includes the use of employee-owned vehicles for business purposes, flights taken by employees and travel in rental cars, taxis and public transportation); emissions arising from water, waste (which includes the impact of recycling customer premises equipment) and travel by our third-party service and installation vehicles.
+In 2016, 2015 and 2014, emissions from travel by our third-party service and installation vehicles were included as part of our Scope 3 emissions.
+This data was excluded in our 2013 and 2012 reporting.
 This information is collected via third party service invoices and reporting (e.g. corporate travel agency), business travel expenses and estimations by the market operations.
 Gases included: CO2, N2O, CH4 (where available).
-Our scope 3 data excludes emissions arising from operation of customer set-top boxes and modems at the customers' premises.

 Carbon offsets and their related CO2e savings have been reported separately and they do not form part of our total GHG emissions, as per the GHG Protocol Corporate Standard.